Intergenerational wealth transfer: it’s all the rage

 Many grandparents could help younger generations now rather than wait until they die.

-But if you are thinking of helping your loved ones here are some things you should consider.
+But if you are thinking of helping your loved ones here are some things to consider.

 Mind the generation gap

-According to figures from Saga, those in their sixties have average household wealth of £83,105.
-They’re the wealthiest of any group over the age of 50 .
-Many have benefited from the rise in property prices.
-By contrast, millennials (people in their twenties and thirties) are the first generation in history to be less well-off than their parents .
+According to the Resolution Foundation’s Wealth and Assets Survey, 60-somethings are the wealthiest age group, with average wealth equivalent to £332,000.
+Many are at the end of a career and have had time to accumulate savings, pensions and property.
+By contrast, millennials (people in their twenties and thirties) are the first generation in history to be less well-off than their parents.
 If they own no property, their rent is likely to take up at least half of their income, leaving little left to save.
-And by the time their parents die, they will, on average, be 61 themselves .
+And by the time their parents die, they will, on average, be 61 themselves.

 The intergenerational wealth divide means that more and more families are thinking of passing on wealth while they are still alive as well as leaving cash, assets and property to family in their will.